Ab Exercise Videos

 muscles.
 The 'abdominals' refers to the

 rectus abdominis which is a single muscle.
-Although there is a separate page

-most of these ab exercise videos on either page work the upper abs as well as
+either page work the upper abs as well as the lower abs.

-The fat burning myths aside, abdominal exercises have a place in most
+With these fat burning myths aside, abdominal exercises have a place in most

 everybody's workout programs.
 In addition to improving the overall quality